Skip to main content

 Medication

-Your child’s therapist may recommend that your child sees a physician who can prescribe a medication to reduce or prevent the feelings and physical symptoms of anxiety.
+A mental health provider may recommend that your child or adolescent sees a physician who can prescribe a medication to reduce or prevent the feelings and physical symptoms of anxiety.

 Outlook

-Most children who receive early and effective evidence-based treatment for an anxiety disorder will recover.
-However, in some children, the anxiety disorder recurs or a different anxiety disorder develops.
-Sometimes, depression develops later as well.
-Early treatment is key to minimizing your child’s vulnerability to later episodes of anxiety and depression.
+Most children and adolescents who receive early and effective evidence-based treatment for an anxiety disorder will recover.
+However, in some individuals, the anxiety disorder recurs, or a different anxiety disorder develops.
+Sometimes, depression develops as well, given the impact an anxiety disorder may have on an individual’s life.
+Early treatment is key to minimizing your child or adolescent’s vulnerability to escalation of anxiety symptoms over time.

 Follow up care